Santi1393/SDPD-mf_thixo/README.md

 c) Transient viscosity model: This update includes a thixotropic (viscosity transient) model to simulate complex multiphase flows

+# Software version

+This SDPD extension must be compiled in the 21-Nov-2023 release of the open source LAMMPS (Large-scale Atomic/Molecular Massively Parallel Simulator).

 # Installation

 1. Replace the files atom.cpp, atom.h, atom_vec.cpp, atom_vec.h, fix_sph.cpp and fix_sph.h with the files from the .tar